 Clearly, we can reduce ad infinitum

 The lambda-calculus thus contains nonterminating reductions

-Reduction Strategies
+Type Inference, Higher Order Algebra, and Lambda Calculus (revised 2022-02-18)

+52

 Any application of a lambda-abstraction in an expression can be beta-reduced

 Each such position is called a redex

 An expression can contain several redexes

 Can you find all redexes in this expression?

-$(\lambda x.((\lambda y.y) \ x)) \ ((\lambda y.y) \ x)$
+$(\lambda x.((\lambda y.y) x)) ((\lambda y.y) x)$

 Try reduce them in different orders!

-Type Inference, Higher Order Algebra, and Lambda Calculus (revised 2020-02-25)
+Type Inference, Higher Order Algebra, and Lambda Calculus (revised 2022-02-18)

-52
+53

 Does the order of reducing redexes matter?

 Well, yes and no:

-Theorem: if two different reduction orders of the same expression end in expressions that cannot be further reduced, then these expressions must be the same However, we can have potentially infinite reductions: $(\lambda x.y) ((\lambda x.x \ x) \ (\lambda x.x \ x))$ Reducing the "outermost" redex yields y But the innermost redex can be reduced infinitely many times - nontermination!
+Theorem: if two different reduction orders of the same expression end in expressions that cannot be further reduced, then these expressions must be the same However, we can have potentially infinite reductions: $(\lambda x.y)$ $((\lambda x.x x) (\lambda x.x x))$ Reducing the "outermost" redex yields y But the innermost redex can be reduced infinitely many times - nontermination!
 So the order does matter, as regards termination anyway!
-Type Inference, Higher Order Algebra, and Lambda Calculus (revised 2020-02-25) 53 Normal Order Reduction There is something called "normal order reduction" in the lambda calculus It is a strategy to select which redex to reduce next Normal order reduction corresponds to lazy evaluation, or call by need Theorem: if there is a reduction order that terminates, then normal order reduction terminates For functional languages, this means that lazy evaluation always is the "best" in the sense that it terminates whenever the program terminates with some other reduction strategy, like call by value
+Normal Order Reduction There is something called "normal order reduction" in the lambda calculus It is a strategy to select which redex to reduce next Normal order reduction corresponds to lazy evaluation, or call by need Theorem: if there is a reduction order that terminates, then normal order reduction terminates For functional languages, this means that lazy evaluation always is the "best" in the sense that it terminates whenever the program terminates with some other reduction strategy, like call by value